asibahi/mimiron/README.md

 ![Deck image](README/duelsdecklookup.png)

 Save an image of the deck with the `--image` flag.
-Defaults to your Downloads folder unless you specify `--output`:
+Defaults to your Downloads folder unless you specify `--output`.

+Note: Most images are acquired from Blizzard's servers.
+Ommissions are filled from https://hearthstonejson.com

 ```sh
 mimiron deck --image AAECAa0GCOWwBKi2BJfvBO+RBeKkBf3EBc/GBcbHBRCi6AOEnwShtgSktgSWtwT52wS43AS63ASGgwXgpAW7xAW7xwX7+AW4ngbPngbRngYAAQO42QT9xAX/4QT9xAXFpQX9xAUAAA==